Nova Southeastern University

 Project Overview: Over the past 15 years, NSU has focused on planning efforts for our main campus, such as the development of the new medical school, the construction of the Carl DeSantis building ( H. Wayne Huizenga Business School and the Graduate School of Computer and Information Sciences), the Mailman Segal Center, Alvin Sherman Library, Rolling Hills and The Commons residence halls, the faculty club, the University School of NSU (a campus within a campus), health professions buildings, central plant, aquatics center, and the Don Taft University Center.
 NSU has depended on EDSA to provide master planning services, detail site development, and design guidelines since 1992.

-Currently, the University and a local developer are working to plan a mixed use of?ce, retail, residential and classroom complex on the 25-acre University Park Plaza site adjacent to our main campus in Davie, FL.
+Currently, the University and a local developer are working to plan a mixed use office, retail, residential and classroom complex on the 25-acre University Park Plaza site adjacent to our main campus in Davie, FL.
 This project is nearing preconstruction.

 The University master plan plays a strong role in developing the growth of our University.